 Misfire faults causing MIL illumination can occur for a number of different reasons not directly related to ignition coil operation.
 Proper GFF misfire diagnosis must be followed before replacing any ignition coils.
 In order to repair the vehicle correctly, try to obtain as much information as possible from the customer about the symptoms of the condition and when it occurred.

-- Read the data memory of all engine control units and note the environmental conditions on the DTC log.
-If there are other entries in addition to combustion misfires, address these other areas before addressing the misfires.
-If DTC P0301 – P0304 is accompanied by DTC P1250 (fuel level too low), it is likely that the faults occurred due to a low fuel level and not due to coil malfunction.
-Review all applicable TSBs related to cylinder misfires and ECM software improvements before diagnosing the misfire condition.
-For example, if the data shows that the DTC was set during cold start, search ElsaWeb for TSBs related to cold start misfires.
+1. Read out the data memory of all engine control units, and note the environmental conditions on the DTC log.
+If there are other entries in addition to combustion misfires, address these other entries before addressing the cylinder misfires.
+If DTC P0301 – P0312 is accompanied by P1250 (fuel level too low), it is likely the faults occurred due to low fuel level and not a coil malfunction.

-- Try to duplicate the customer complaint based on the environmental conditions at the time the DTC was set.
-The freeze frame data gives important indicators for the traceability of the complaint, particularly if it occurs sporadically or at cold start.
+2. Try to duplicate the complaint based on the environmental conditions at the time the DTC was set.
+The freeze frame data gives important indicators for the traceability of the complaint.

-- Review the vehicle repair history for previous misfire service or other service that could be related to the current complaint.
+3. Review the vehicle repair history for previous misfires or maintenance service that could be related to the current complaint.

-- Observe the requirements of GFF.
-Perform GFF in full according to the proposed sequence.
+4. Observe the requirements of GFF (guided fault finding) Perform GFF in full according to the test plan sequence.
 Do not skip any steps.